nicoguaro/nicoguaro.github.io/posts/hermite_ritz_qm.rst

 .. title: Solution of the Schrödinger equation using Ritz method
 .. slug: hermite_ritz_qm
 .. date: 2017-07-11 19:04:57 UTC-05:00
-.. tags: variational methods, finite elements, Hermite polynomials, mathjax
+.. tags: variational methods, finite elements, Hermite polynomials
 .. category: Scientific Computing
-.. link:
-.. description:
 .. type: text
+.. has_math: yes

 In this post, we describe the solution of the Schrödinger equation using Ritz method and `Hermite functions <https://en.wikipedia.org/wiki/Hermite_polynomials#Hermite_functions>`_